KORAL electronic warfare system: Syria

 Aselsan Koral electronic warfare system played an important role in Operation Spring Shield in 2020.
+Some experts stated that the Koral system created ghost areas on Syrian and Russian radars, blinding them and making them ineffective against Turkish drone attacks.

 Libya

-On 4 July 2020, Libyan National Army (LNA) affiliated fighter jets attacked Al-Watiya Air Base in western Libya.
+On 4 July 2020, Libyan National Army affiliated fighter jets attacked Al-Watiya Air Base in western Libya.
 LNA forces airstrikes destroyed Government of National Accord (GNA) defenses including MIM-23 Hawk, and claimed a KORAL Electronic Warfare System destroyed. stationed in the base.
 Turkish officials stated that the attack could have been perpetrated by UAE Air Force Dassault Mirage aircraft.
 Russian military sources added that the attack was carried out by Dassault Mirage 2000 aircraft.